 Hi, I’m Bri.

 I love training in the mountains and getting above treeline whenever I can.
 Desert to high alpine peaks have my heart and are my favorite way to spend a day.
+To me, there’s nothing more fun than a long, human-powered day in the mountains.

 Below is a brief overview of my athletic, educational, and professional background, and the experiences that inform how I coach.